rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-0-implementations.md

 regards to the traversal of a document tree, which is why possible input errors will be ignored.

-Note that future extensions may further **restrict a scope to a prefix** of its default scope.
+Note that future extensions may or may not **restrict a scope to a prefix** of its default scope.
 Despite that, extensions remain subject to the restrictions layed out below.